 The next substantial work programs on the property will consist mainly of drill testing the current targets.
 Active full season programs of 15-18 drill holes are generally budgeted at \$3 to \$4 million, including drill geophysics, camp and logistics.
-The project currently has a maintenance budget of approximately \$100,000 for 2016.
+The project is currently on a maintenance budget to minimize cost for 2017.

-Under the Cree East agreement, CanAlaska is entitled to charge an operator fee of 10% to recoup its indirect costs associated with the project, which the Company recognizes as management fees.
-CanAlaska acts as project operator under the supervision and guidance of Dr. Karl Schimann, P. Geo. and Mr. Peter Dasler, P. Geo.
+Under the Cree East agreement with the Korean partners, CanAlaska was entitled to charge an operator fee of 10% to recoup its indirect costs associated with the project, which the Company recognizes as management fees.
+CanAlaska acted as project operator under the supervision and guidance of Dr. Karl Schimann, P. Geo. and Mr. Peter Dasler, P. Geo.

-As at April 30, 2016, the total exploration costs incurred for the Cree East project was \$19.3 million.
-In March 2014 the Joint Venture carried out geophysical surveys over the Zone B target area.
-This surveying was in preparation for a proposed summer drill program.
-The summer drill program is dependent upon financing by CanAlaska or others.
-The Korean Consortium and CanAlaska are actively marketing the Cree East project for option or joint venture to allow for the continuation of the drill exploration.
+As at April 30, 2017, the total exploration costs incurred for the Cree East project was \$19.3 million.
 The Cree East property is without known reserves and any proposed program is exploratory in nature.